SB22 Alabama 2012 Session

 - Capital offenses, murder of a person with a protection order issued against the defendant, included, Sec.
 13A-5-40 am'd.

-This bill would make it a capital offense for a defendant to murder a person who had a protection order issued against the defendant.
+SB22 would make it a capital offense to murder someone who has a protection order against the defendant.

 - Subjects